 needs filling out completely.
-It asks for contact information, information about your RADIUS servers and for a letter of consent from someone senior e.g:
+It asks for contact information, information about your RADIUS servers and for a letter of consent, on corporate headed paper, from someone senior e.g:

 "Dear Sir/Madam,

 Re: Govroam

 Please accept this letter as authority of behalf of <insert organisation here> for the provision of the Govroam service over our network infrastructure as a Visited Only site.